duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

   def f(args)
     puts args.inspect
   end
-  f(a: 1) # { :a => 1}
+  f(a: 1, b: 2) # { a: 1, b: 2 }
   ~~~

-  In ruby > 2.0 you can use keyword arguments, for which you can define default
+  In ruby > 2.0 you can use keyword arguments (params are exploded), for which
-  values or they need to be required hash param
+  you can define default values or they need to be required (hash key is
+  required)

   ~~~
   def f(x, y, c: , d: 1)